- Approximate height: 15 - 20cm (6 - 8 inches)

 - Flower: None

-The smallest living horsetail, this unusual plant is actually an aquatic fern and is an evergreen perennial, with slender, black-barred stems that remain on the plant all year round.
+The smallest living horsetail, this unusual plant is actually an aquatic fern.
+It is an evergreen perennial, with slender, black-barred stems that remain on the plant all year round.
 It has much smaller and more delicate foliage than the other horsetails, and is also clump-forming and non invasive - it requires no real maintenance other than thinning out dead stems in spring.
 This makes it useful for winter interest in a small pond, barrel, or tub garden, especially in shady areas.
 It is sometimes advertised (incorrectly) as a British native species, but is in fact native to northern Eurasia and America.